From Left: Mike Grobelny, Steve Reay, Guy Collier, Cassie Khoo, Imogen Zino, Ivana Nakarada-Kordic

 Ivana is a researcher at AUT’s Good Health Design.
 Her background is in Human Factors and Organisational Psychology.
 Her current research focuses on the potential of human-centred design to support and enhance health and wellbeing, including developing and applying creative and empathetic human-centred approaches and methodologies for researching complex experience problems and facilitating the sharing of knowledge between designers and non-designers.

-Cassie is a communication designer and researcher working at AUT’s Good Health Design and Waitematā DHB’s Institute for Innovation and Improvement (i3).
+Cassie is a designer and researcher working at AUT’s Good Health Design and Waitematā DHB’s Institute for Innovation and Improvement (i3).
 Her background is in communication design, specifically in branding and information visualisation.
-She has an interest in using co-design to improve communication in healthcare.
+Her research focus is in design for health, with a particular interest in the use of co-design to improve communication of information in healthcare.

 Guy is an interdisciplinary researcher and lecturer with a background in sociology, comparative religion, medical anthropology, and design for health.
 He completed his doctorate with AUT’s School of Art & Design, exploring how design and creative practice can embed person-centred approaches in healthcare.